-Name Position Comment istry of Foreign Affairs Kang Ki-sop Director of General Bureau of Civil Aviation Member of Kim Jong-il's funeral list.
-Began accompanying Kim Jong-un on guidance inspections in February 2013.
+Name Position Comment Choe Son-hui Vice Director in the Min- istry of Foreign Affairs Daughter of Choe Yong-nim.
+Kang Ki-sop Director of General Bu- reau of Civil Aviation Member of Kim Jong-il's funeral list.
+Began accompanying Kim Jong-un on guidance in- spections in February 2013.
 Ri Myong-san Vice Minister of Foreign Trade Son of Kim Yong-ju, Kim Il-sung's brother.
 Ri is a leading diplomat for South East Asian affairs.
 Ja Tong-sop Vice Minister of Com- merce Son of Kim Yong-chun, NDC Vice Chairman.
-Ri Kwang-kun Chairman of the Joint Investment Committee Son of Ri Yong-ku, Kim Jong-il's former doctor.
+Ri Kwang-kun Chairman of the Joint Investment Committee Son of Ri Yong-ku, Kim Jong-il's former doc- tor.
 Protégé of Jang Song-taek.
-Former Minister of Foreign Trade.
+Former Minis- ter of Foreign Trade.
+Kim Chol-jin Vice director of the Na- tional Committee for Economic Development Began accompanying Kim Jong-un to eco- nomic sites in September 2013.
+Other infor- mation suggests that he has been involved in economic affairs at a high level at least since the beginning of 2012.
+He served at the North's Ministry of Foreign Trade and at government agencies facilitating Chinese investment.
+Sources say he has extensive business connections in China and experi- ence trading with South Korea in the mid- 2000s.
+He is now being referred in the South Korean press as an "economic tsar," along with Pak Pong-ju and Ro Tu-chol.
 So Ho-won Vice Chairman of the Committee for Cultural Relations with Foreign Countries Son-in-law of O Kuk-ryol, Vice Chairman of the NDC.